 - Does the patient and/or caregiver show signs of a new or worsening runny nose, nasal congestion, headache, or nausea/vomiting/diarrhea that is not related to a chronic condition

-- Has the patient and/or anyone living in the same household had Contact in the last 14 days with someone who has a confirmed diagnosis of COVID-19, is under investigation for COVID-19, or is ill with respiratory illness?
+- Has the patient and/or anyone living in the same household had contact in the last 14 days with someone who has a confirmed diagnosis of COVID-19, is under investigation for COVID-19, or is ill with a respiratory illness?

-- Limit the number of individuals present in the space where the sessions take place to one caregiver, the patient, treating therapist, and nurse (if applicable).
+- · The number of individuals present in the space where the sessions take place must be limited to one caregiver, the patient, treating therapist, and nurse (if applicable).

 - Sessions that can take place outdoors are encouraged.
 The caregiver must be present.

 - Therapists and patients will wash hands or utilize hand sanitizer at the beginning and end of each session.

 - Therapists will wear a surgical mask at all times unless the mask impedes the therapy session (i.e. addressing speech sounds).

 - In situations where a surgical mask impedes the therapy session, therapists may use a combination of a clear mask or face shield.